Jane Frances Abodo

-Jane Frances Abodo is Uganda's Principle Judge who prior to her appointment in August 2025 served as the Director of Public Prosecutions (DPP) in Uganda from April 2020 Her appointment to replace Flavian Zeija who currently serves as the Deputy Chief Justice was subjected to mandatory parliamentary vetting by the house committee on appointments chaired by the Speaker of Parliament on 2nd September 2025.
+Jane Frances Abodo is Uganda's Principal Judge who prior to her appointment in August 2025 served as the Director of Public Prosecutions (DPP) in Uganda from April 2020 Her appointment to replace Flavian Zeija who currently serves as the Deputy Chief Justice was subjected to mandatory parliamentary vetting by the house committee on appointments chaired by the Speaker of Parliament on 2 September 2025.
 Before her appointment, she also served as a High Court Judge, in the court's Criminal Division, from February 2018 until April 2020.

 Background and education

 Abodo was born in the Karamoja sub-region, the 9th-born among 62 siblings.
 She holds a Bachelor of Laws degree from Makerere University, the oldest and largest public university in the country.
 She also holds a postgraduate Diploma in Legal Practice, obtained from the Law Development Centre, in Kampala.
 Her degree of Master of Laws was awarded by Trinity College Dublin, in Ireland.